 Culture and language intertwine in the Bachelor of Arts (B.A.) and Bachelor of General Studies (B.G.S.) in American Sign Language (ASL) and Deaf Studies.
 Gain an understanding of Deaf studies, social justice, and advanced ASL.
 This degree consists of course work designed for those who have a minimum of ASL IV proficiency and are interested in working with Deaf communities by communicating directly in ASL, or who are interested in pre-interpreting studies with a goal of pursuing interpreting education.
+This degree is offered in-person at the Edwards Campus in Overland Park, KS.

 Course work and skill development provide a strong foundation in language and cultural education for those interested in fields such as social work, education, legal, medical, ASL/English interpretation and more.
-In addition, Deaf or hearing, heritage ASL users gain a deeper understanding of their home language and culture while earning a valuable professional credential.
+In addition, Deaf and hearing, heritage ASL users gain a deeper understanding of their home language and culture while earning a valuable professional credential.

-The School of Professional Studies strongly encourages students to contact an academic advisor prior to applying for admission to develop a personalized degree completion plan.
-To schedule an appointment, please call 913-897-8539.
+This program offers flexible pathways for students to complete their degree.
+The School of Professional Studies strongly encourages students to connect with a School representative prior to applying for admission to discuss a personalized plan.
+To schedule an appointment, please email professionalstudies@ku.edu.

 Transfer students with an associate’s degree or equivalent: